theandrew168/sbs-website/content/blog/device-ownership-introduction.md

 ### Is there a problem with modern software?
 There has been a lot of buzz surrounding the slowness, instability, and complexity of modern software systems.
 It seems as though more and more people are feeling and observing bloat and bugginess in their day-to-day usage of computers.
-In many situations, the mediocrity of today's technology-based working environment has become commonplace.
+In many situations, the mediocrity of today's technology has become so common that it isn't even seen as an issue.

 During my few years spent in industry, these sort of quotes were heard almost daily: